-The Trustees, who are also the directors of the company for the purposes of the Companies Act, submit their annual report and the financial statements of Tower Hamlets Law Centre (the Law Centre) for the year ended 31 March 2019.
-The Trustees confirm that the annual report and financial statements of the Law Centre comply with the current statutory requirements, the requirements of the Law Centre's governing document and the provisions of Accounting and Reporting by Charities: Statement of Recommended Practice applicable to charities preparing their accounts in accordance with the Financial Reporting Standard applicable in the UK and Republic of Ireland (FRS 102) (effective 1 January 2015).
+The Trustees, who are also the directors of the company for the purposes of the Companies Act, submit their annual report and the financial statements of Tower Hamlets Law Centre (the Law Centre) for the year ended 31 March 2020.
+The Trustees confirm that the annual report and financial statements of the Law Centre comply with the current statutory requirements, the requirements of the Law Centre's governing document and the provisions of the Statement of Recommended Practice (SORP) "Accounting and Reporting by Charities" issued in 2019.